 - 1. Pull over to a safe location and turn on the vehicle's Hazard Warning flashers. - 2.
 Verify that the valve stem (on the wheel with the deflated tire) is in a position that is near to the ground.
 This will allow the TIREFIT Hoses (6) and (7) to reach the valve stem and keep the TIREFIT kit flat on the ground.
-This will provide the best positioning of the kit when injecting the sealant into the deflated tire and running the air pump.
-Move the vehicle as necessary to place the valve stem in this position before proceeding.
+This will provide the best positioning of the

-- 3. Place the transmission in Gear and place the ignition in the OFF position. - 4.
+- kit when injecting the sealant into the deflated tire and running the air pump.
+Move the vehicle as necessary to place the valve stem in this position before proceeding. - 3.
+Place the transmission in PARK (auto transmission) or in Gear (manual transmission) and turn Off the ignition. - 4.
 Set the parking brake.